Andy Biggs: 9/11 Victims Compensation Fund

 In 2019, Biggs was one of 11 House Republicans to oppose funding for the September 11 Victims Compensation Fund bill H.R.
 1327.
 On July 12, 2019, the measure passed the House, 402–12.

-Immigration

-Biggs voted against the Fairness for High-Skilled Immigrants Act of 2019 which would amend the Immigration and Nationality Act to eliminate the per-country numerical limitation for employment-based immigrants, to increase the per-country numerical limitation for family-sponsored immigrants, and for other purposes.

-Biggs voted against the Further Consolidated Appropriations Act of 2020 which authorizes DHS to nearly double the available H-2B visas for the remainder of FY 2020.

-Biggs voted against Consolidated Appropriations Act (H.R.
-1158) which effectively prohibits ICE from cooperating with Health and Human Services to detain or remove illegal alien sponsors of unaccompanied alien children (UACs).

-Big Tech
+Israel

+Biggs voted to provide Israel with support following 2023 Hamas attack on Israel.

+Antitrust

 In 2022, Biggs was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.

+2023 United States debt-ceiling crisis

+In April 2023, Biggs was one of four Republican representatives who voted against the proposed Limit, Save, Grow Act, which raised the debt ceiling while at the same time providing for spending cuts, saying that the proposed spending and deficit reductions contained in the bill were insufficient.

+In June of the same year, Biggs was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

 Personal life

 Biggs is married to Cindy Biggs.
-He is a member of the Church of Jesus Christ of Latter-day Saints.
+Their daughter died of cancer in 2025.